 In Florida, property owners and possessors owe different degrees of responsibility, duties, or obligation to people who come onto their property, depending on how such people are categorized.
 The law recognizes three main categories of individuals who might be on someone else's property:

-In cases involving trespassers, landowners are not obligated to protect them if they enter the property without permission.
-However, property owners cannot willfully injure trespassers.
-If the owner is aware of the fact that there are frequent trespassers on the property, he/she will be liable for injuries caused by an unsafe condition on the property if:
+Property owners cannot willfully injure trespassers.
+If the owner is aware of the fact that there are frequent trespassers on the property, they will be liable for injuries caused by an unsafe condition on the property if: